nus-cs2103-AY2223S2/tp/docs/team/vigonometry.md

 ---

 ### Docédex

-Docédex is a **desktop application for managing doctors and patients within hospitals**, optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you type fast, Docédex can get your patient management tasks done faster than traditional GUI apps.<br>
+{:.no_toc}

+Docedex is a **desktop application** built for **medical administrative assistants** to manage doctors and patients within clinics.

+Here's a **quick snapshot** of how Docedex can help you streamline your hospital management processes.
+- Store and edit information about your patients and doctors
+- Track the status of your patients and doctors
+- Assign patients to doctors upon triaging

 * Table of Contents
   {:toc}